April 13 & 14, 2019

-Ski Mountaineering Competition Canada (SMCC) hosted by Lake Louise Ski Resort is pleased to announce our 8th annual Skimo race dates.
-The event will include the following races: Vertical, Sprint and Individual Races (full ISMF and shorter recreational courses).
+Ski Mountaineering Competition Canada (SMCC) hosted by Lake Louise Ski Resort is pleased to announce our 9th annual Skimo race dates.

 10.00-11.30 am Registration, check in, and Briefing for VERTICAL race, and lift tickets for racers/volunteers issued at Lake Louise Resort base complex (upstairs).

 1:00 pm Vertical course open for inspection – on hill location TBA.